Himel-Sarker/Himel-Sarker1/README.md

 </h3>

 <samp>
     <p align="center"> I’m @Himel Sarker. 👀 I’m interested in developing a software.  🌱 I'm currently working as a front end web developer. 💞️ I’m looking to collaborate on a team.
-I love silence, book, gadgets, a cup of coffee, and also I love to learn something new btw, welcome to my profile. :D</p>
+I love silence, book, gadgets, a cup of coffee, and also I love to learn something new btw, welcome to my profile.</p>
 </samp>
 </p>